Yegetaa/calorie-adherence-tracking-app/README.md

 # 2: Front END SET UP

 ### Technologies Used ###
-* React
+* React { hooks: useEffect, useState}

 ### Third Party API Used ###

-This application access is the FoodData Central API (https://fdc.nal.usda.gov/api-guide.html) to access accurate and up-to-date information of dietary analysis.
+This application access the FoodData Central API (https://fdc.nal.usda.gov/api-guide.html) to get accurate and up-to-date information of the dietary analysis of food items.
 The FoodData Central API is developed by the United States Department of Agriculture (USDA), and offers extensive information about various food items, including their nutritional content, serving sizes, and ingredients.
 In this application, the first item that comes as a response to a user-entered query word is selected and the serving size, calories per serving, and the macro nutrients content (in grams) of that item is returned to the user.